phlo/libmc/docs/source/index.rst

 See :ref:`genindex` for a list of module members.

 .. warning::
-   This module has been implemented just for fun!
-Unfortunately there was no time to test it thoroughly, so there might be bugs.
-In this case feel free to report an issue for initiating pest control ;)
+  This module has been implemented just for fun and educational purposes!
+  Unfortunately there was no time to test it rigorously, so there might be bugs.
+Please feel free to report an issue for initiating pest control if you find one ;)